Site Map

 Risks

-If you are pregnant or nursing, the test may be postponed to prevent exposing the baby to radiation.
+If you are pregnant or nursing, the test may be postponed to prevent exposing your baby to radiation.
 If you must have the test while breastfeeding, you should pump and throw away the breast milk for the next 2 days.

 The amount of radiation injected into your vein is very small.
-All radiation is gone from the body within 2 to 3 days.
+All radiation is gone from your body within 2 to 3 days.
 The radiotracer that is used exposes you to a very small amount of radiation.
 The risk is probably no greater than with routine x-rays.

 Risks related to the bone radiotracer are rare, but may include: